noviscient/factbox-user-guide/docs/widgets/index.md

     return es
 ```

+#### Beta (Market Index)
-- **Beta (Market Index)** - Indicates sensitivity to market movements; a beta above 1 implies higher volatility than the market.
+Indicates sensitivity to market movements; a beta above 1 implies higher volatility than the market.

 !!! note